1337Europol/Certifications/README.md

-Here are all of my certifications
+Here is some randoms certifications I got